Hirshhorn’s Kusama exhibition extended into the summer

 Why it matters: The exhibition is wildly popular.
 So far, by Hirshhorn estimates, it's attracted more than 350,000 people (not including kids 12 and under.)

 Details: Visitors love the exhibition in part because it centers Kusama’s mirror rooms that showcase her signature polka dots.
 The experience is brief but perfect for fun pictures and folks with short attention spans.

 All of Kusama’s previously displayed works will stay, including the iconic yellow and black “Pumpkin.”

-What’s new: “Self-Portrait” an etching from the National Museum of Asian Art and “Yayoi Kusama Cp AP,” a photogram of Kusama by Kunié Sugiura will be added to the exhibition.
+- In addition to the mirror rooms — "Phalli’s Field" (red polka dots) and "My Heart Is Dancing into the Universe" (multicolored polka dots) — "Self-Portrait" an etching on loan from the National Museum of Asian Art and "Yayoi Kusama Cp AP," a photogram of Kusama by photographer Kunié Sugiura, will also stay on view.